FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+I used my phone with Tinkerbelle to act as the device's screen and used a pen to act as its color sensor.
+When storyboarding on paper, I did not realize the device might cause social awkwardness.
+Only after acting out did I notice that it is a little weird to carry a phone-sized device and point the sensor to whatever physical object, especially when others are around.
+I also realized that the device cannot pick the color of a transparent device.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+ A new idea occured to my that instead of a pen-like sensor, I can use a camera-like sensor for scanning the color.
+This makes it less awkard to use the device in front of others, because interacting with the device now looks like taking a picture or scanning a QR code.

 ## Part C. Prototype the device